themanaworld/policies/policies/terms-of-service.md

 TMW retains the right to moderate communications within the services to the extent it sees fit.
 This includes the ability to restrict your access to our services.
-TMW may also take any additional steps it deem necessary in order to prevent abuse, always respecting your privacy as outlined in our policies.
+TMW may also take any additional steps it deem necessary in order to prevent abuse, always respecting your privacy as outlined in our [Privacy Policy](https://policies.themanaworld.org/privacy-policy).

 All data collected and associated with the usage of The Mana World is held under the stewardship of The Mana World Team (TMWT), which shall abide to the project's [Constitution](https://policies.themanaworld.org/constitution).